Wild-Foraged Goat

 Depending on the time of the year, we may have goats available for purchase.
 Our herd is a triple cross of Kiko, Boer and Myotonic breeds, all meat goat breeds crossed for various desirable traits (natural parasite resistance, easy kidding, good mothering, etc.) and hybrid vigor.

-The bucklings are in tact and there are several breeding quality bucklings with great temperaments that would make nice herd sires.
-There are also dwellings available. $200 for bucklings, $250 for doelings.
+The bucklings can be in tact or banded.
+There are several breeding quality bucklings with great temperaments that would make nice herd sires.
+There are also doelings available. $200 for bucklings, $250 for doelings.

 Call or text Grant at 504-234-3564 if interested.